 - No handshakes with other players or close contact during goal celebrations

 Nottingham Hockey Centre

 Entry to the clubhouse is only permitted for the following:

-The clubhouse is no longer accessible for the following:
+The clubhouse is still not accessible for the following:

 The changing rooms will remain closed.
 All players are expected to arrive on site in their playing / training kit.
 Changing facilities are not available anywhere in the clubhouse including the toilets.